victronenergy/meta-victronenergy/README.md

 Recipes for software provided by Victron Energy.
 It should not contain bbappends.
 The intention is that this layer can be added to an existing oe setup.

-NOTE: don't but recipes in this meta for projects which source code is not (fully) publicly available, since it will cause build failures for people not having access to them!
+NOTE: don't put recipes in this meta for projects which source code is not (fully) publicly available, since it will cause build failures for people not having access to them!